Elenaires/TodoList-App/README.md

 The app allows users to delete all todo items by selecting an Options menu item.
 <p><img src="https://github.com/Elenaires/TodoList-App/blob/master/images/DeleteAll.png"/></p>

-Besideds, it also allows users to delete a specific todo item by swiping the item in the list.
+Besides, it also allows users to delete a specific todo item by swiping the item in the list.
 <p><img src="https://github.com/Elenaires/TodoList-App/blob/master/images/DeleteSingle.png"/></p>

 Lastly, users are able to edit an existing todo item by tapping the todo item and saving it.